mlaa/literary-research-guide/readme.md

-The *Literary Research Guide*, edited by the late James L. Harner and updated by Angela Courtney, was a selective, annotated guide to reference sources essential to the study of British literature, literatures of the United States, other literatures in English, and related topics, discontinued in November 2017.
+The *Literary Research Guide* was an annotated guide to selected reference sources essential to the study of British literature, literatures of the United States, other literatures in English, and related topics.
+It was discontinued in December 2017.

+It was written by the late James L. Harner from 1989 through the sixth edition in 2014  and then updated by Angela Courtney.
 This repository contains the sixth edition’s HTML, XML (DocBook v4.5), and CSS.
-The Modern Language Association invites you to use this code under the guidelines of this repository’s MIT License.
+The Modern Language Association invites you to use this code under the guidelines of this repository’s MIT license.